nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Features
-This section highlights the things to note about the command format TAB uses.
+This section describes the available features in TAB.

 <div markdown="block" class="alert alert-info">